-Your student will pay you directly the agreed upon amount on the first of
+Your guest will pay you directly the agreed upon amount on the first of

 with you and are typically very prompt in payment each month.

-- How long will my student stay with me?
+- How long will my guest stay with me?

 The initial housing agreement is typically for 6 months.
 Families have had

-short term students who stay for three or four months, but many stay for
+short term guests who stay for three or four months, but many stay for

 longer.
-Some students will come to work on a Masters degree or PhD and
+Some guests are students who come to work on a Masters degree or PhD and

 will stay two to four years.